frontendella/Personal-Dashboard/README.md

 ## Description:

-Chrome Extension for the new tab in Chrome browser
+Chrome Extension for the new tab in the Chrome browser

 * Clients / Servers
 * Request / Response